Results of the Work – 9/19/22

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-God blessed again and I’m grateful.
+So thanks for your prayers for the ministry and for evangelism on campus.
+God has truly blessed this year.

 In Him,